alber999/recruitment-challenges/counting-bits/README.md

 * `src/positiveBitCounter/test`: All 4 solutions are tested with same tests.
 This folder contains tests definitions as well as test runner.
 Duplicated code is not an option :)

+* `src/number`: Contains

+  * `NumberDefinition` constant with 32 bit integer definition = 2147483647

-* `src/util`: Contains `NumberUtil.ToBinaryArray` function used in standard and algorithmic solutions
+  * `NumberUtil.ToBinaryArray` function used in standard and algorithmic solutions

-* `src/validator`: Contains `NumberValidator.Positive` function used in all solutions
+  * `NumberValidator.Positive` function used to validate positive safe integers between _0_ and _max 32 bit integer_ in all solutions

 # Tests
 All **tests** are located next to source code.
 All source code is tested including utility & support functions.
 More tests added to original ones to cover more cases